simdjson/simdjson/CONTRIBUTING.md

 We have few hard rules, but we have some:

-- Printing to standard error (`stderr`, `std::cerr`) in the core library is forbidden.
+- Printing to standard output or standard error (`stderr`, `stdout`, `std::cerr`, `std::cout`) in the core library is forbidden.
 This follows from the [Writing R Extensions](https://cran.r-project.org/doc/manuals/R-exts.html) manual which states that "Compiled code should not write to stdout or stderr".
 - Calls to `abort()` are forbidden in the core library.
 This follows from the [Writing R Extensions](https://cran.r-project.org/doc/manuals/R-exts.html) manual which states that "Under no circumstances should your compiled code ever call abort or exit".

 Tools, tests and benchmarks are not held to these same strict rules.